1. Introduction and Goals

 5.2.2.
 Game Engine (Rust)

 Purpose/Responsibility: The core of the system.
 It handles the Game Y logic, validates hexagonal grid moves, and calculates win/loss conditions.
-Built in Rust for high performance.
+Built in Rust.

 Interface(s): * Rust-Node Bridge: Internal API for receiving game moves and returning states.